amylour/irish_wildlife_matchup/README.md

 ### **2. Game Board**
 ![screenshot of game board](docs/images/feature_gameboard_com.png)

 The gameboard offered is a 4x3 grid style gameboard.
-A hexagonal pattern decorates the backs of the cards to reflect traditional playing card graphics. are flipped, two at a time, revealing artwork created by myself.
+A hexagonal pattern decorates the backs of the cards to reflect traditional playing card graphics.
+Cards are flipped, two at a time, revealing artwork created by myself.
 Matched cards stay facing up.
 Unmatched cards flip back over and increase the 'Moves' counter by one.
 A 'Reset' button is present which will reset the game experience for the current player or to set it up for a new player.

 <br>